SingleRust/.github/profile/README.md

 ## License 📜

-Single Rust will be distributed under the MIT license, ensuring it remains free and open for all to use and contribute to.
+Single Rust will be distributed under the BSD 3-Clause License, ensuring it remains free and open for all to use and contribute to.

 ## Contact 📧